F2I-Consulting/fespp-on-trame/CONTRIBUTING.rst

 ===================================
-Contributing to Wish - Wells Viewer
+Contributing to FESPP on TRAME
 ===================================

 #.
 Clone the repository using ``git clone``